dahlo/restic_template/README.md

 ```

 ### usage
 Run the backup command from cmd.sh as a cronjob of the root user daily.
+Make sure the root user has generated ssh keys and copied the pub key to the remote server for passwordless login, if you are using sftp to connect to the repo.